codigrate/jetbrains-themes/sakura-theme/README.md

 ## Description

-Inspired by the warm hues and rustic feel of sakura, this light theme aims to evoke a sense of comfort and tranquility.
-It blends soothing earth tones and crisp air-like whites, capturing the essence of fall leaves and late afternoon sunlight.
-The palette is designed to be gentle on the eyes, promoting focus and productivity.
+Inspired by the enchanting allure of Sakura blossoms, this theme encapsulates the soft, calming essence of spring.
+Delicate pinks serve as the backdrop, representing the blossoms, while muted greens and blues act as complementary accents, reflecting the tranquil garden and clear sky.
+The palette, akin to a serene, blooming Sakura garden, is designed to be easy on the eyes, aiding focus and efficient coding.

 ## Screenshots